-Please note: All sessions are online by video call using the Zoom platform for the foreseeable future.
+Please note: All sessions are online by video call using the Zoom platform.
 Please contact me for further information or to arrange an initial session.

 I have substantial experience in supervising the work of other therapists and trainees and have learned much from others’ practice and from the experience of working with a diverse range of clients across a number of therapeutic approaches.